thim81/openapi-format/readme.md

     - x-version: 1.0
     - x-version: 3.0
 ```
-In the example below, this would mean that all items with the flag `x-version` that match `x-version: 1.0` OR `x-version: 3.0` would be removed from the OpenAPI document.
+In the example below, this would mean that all items with the flag `x-version` that matches `x-version: 1.0` OR `x-version: 3.0` would be removed from the OpenAPI document.

 ```yaml
 openapi: 3.0.0